CodyStride/Cody_Stride-soen341projectF2023/Assets/Sprint_3/User_Stories_S3.md

 ### Task Breakdown
 - [ ] Create offer form page
-- [ ] Implement submitting offer to database
+- [ ] Implement offer submission functionality that creates an offer record in the database
+- [ ] Implement a notification confirmation that the offer was submitted
+- [ ] Implement a database that stores the offers on the properties

 <!-- Offers Management (View, accept, reject -->